seantronsen/pvt/README.md

 satisfy the goal of enabling algorithmic tuning with rapid feedback.

-With this viewer, your code is the bottleneck to the rendering pipeline rather than the renderer itself (looking at you JupyterLab).
+With this viewer, your code is the bottleneck to the rendering pipeline rather than the renderer itself (looking at you JupyterLab \w `matplotlib`).
 In other words, this will render as quickly as your code can spit out the data.

 ## Early Development Notice
 Understand this project is in the early stages of development and while it